A Complete Glossary of Diamond Ring Shapes

-When it comes to engagement ring terminology, the shape is one of the most important factors to know as you shop for a sparkler.
-A diamond's shape is one of its most defining characteristics, after all, so it's crucial to know the difference between asschers and cushions, ovals and pears, and everything in between.
-And while it's common to assume a diamond's shape is also its cut (AKA one of the 4 C's), we'll let you in on a secret: They're completely different!
+If you ask someone to describe their dream engagement ring, there's a strong chance they'll start with its shape.
+Why, you might wonder?
+An engagement ring's diamond shape is one of its most defining characteristics, so it's crucial to know the difference between Asschers and cushions, ovals and pears, and everything in between.
+But while it's common to assume a diamond's shape is also its cut (AKA one of the 4 C's), we'll let you in on a secret: They're completely different!

-A diamond's cut refers to its symmetry, proportioning and polish, thus determining its brilliance (read: sparkle and luminescence).
+A diamond's cut refers to its internal symmetry, proportioning and polish, thus determining its brilliance (read: sparkle).
 The diamond shape, on the other hand, is exactly what it sounds like: the literal shape of the stone.
 And, believe it or not, there are plenty of shape names that you might not even recognize.

-As your go-to resource for all things engagement rings and diamonds, we've compiled a comprehensive guide to the most popular diamond shapes.
-Here, industry experts break down common diamond shapes along with their respective design notes.
-So, whether you're starting to shop for an engagement ring for your S.O. or you just want to brush up on your gemstone expertise, use this glossary to learn everything you could ever need to know about diamond shapes.
+We've compiled a comprehensive list of the most popular diamond shapes, complete with design notes from industry experts.
+So, whether you're starting to shop for an engagement ring for your S.O. or you just want to brush up on your gemstone expertise, use this glossary to learn everything you could ever need to know about diamond ring shapes.

 Asscher Diamond Shape

-Not to be confused with an emerald-cut diamond shape, an Asscher-cut diamond has a square shape with deep, trimmed edges that resemble cropped corners.
-This particular style (otherwise known as a step-cut shape) creates a distinct, geometric look thanks to its parallel facets.
-"The Asscher's facets are arranged in an octagonal shape like a square," explains Jennie Yoon, founder of Kinn.
+Not to be confused with an emerald diamond shape, Asscher diamonds have a square shape with deep, trimmed edges that resemble cropped corners.
+This particular style (which features the step cut, as referenced above) has a distinct, geometric look thanks to its parallel facets.
+"The Asscher's facets are arranged in an octagonal shape like a square," explains Jennie Yoon, founder of Kinn Studio.
 The shape generally comes in three styles: royal, classic and modern.
-While royal cuts tend to be wider than modern cuts, which skew more square, all three have a vintage, Art Deco-esque look.
+While royal Asschers tend to be wider than modern archers, which skew more square, all three have a vintage, Art Deco-esque look.

-When shopping for an Asscher-cut ring, note that its distinct facets can sometimes show inclusions more clearly.
-This requires an emphasis on its clarity grade and cut to preserve its brilliance.
-"Asscher-cut diamonds feature large facets, and as a result, it's important to prioritize clarity or cut quality over carat size and color for a deep transparency," says Mona Akhavi, CEO of VRAI.
+When shopping for an Asscher diamond ring, know that its distinctly large facets can sometimes show inclusions more clearly.
+This requires an emphasis on clarity and cut to preserve its brilliance.
+"As a result, it's important to prioritize clarity or cut quality over carat size and color for deep transparency," says Mona Akhavi, CEO of VRAI.

 Baguette Diamond Shape

-A baguette diamond is essentially a thin rectangle that has an elongated shape.
+A baguette diamond is a thin rectangle that has an elongated shape.
 This diamond is generally available in two styles: straight or tapered.
-A straight baguette has a perfect rectangular shape, while a tapered baguette has edges that angle inwards.
-Since baguette diamonds are small, they're most often used as side stones on a ring setting.
+A straight baguette has a perfect rectangular shape, while a tapered baguette has edges that angle inward.
+Since baguette diamonds are small, they're most often used as side stones in a setting.

 Cushion Diamond Shape

-If you're looking for something structured and romantic, a cushion-cut diamond may be right for you.
-"A cushion-cut diamond is generally a square or rectangular shape with rounded corners," says Akhavi, noting that cushion-cut diamonds also offer a lot of sparkle.
+If you're looking for something structured and romantic, a cushion-shaped diamond may be right for you.
+"A cushion diamond has a square or rectangular shape with rounded corners," says Akhavi, noting that they also offer a lot of sparkle.
 "The cushion shape has about four to eight facets in its pavilion, creating a 'hearts' pattern, similar to a round brilliant-cut diamond," she adds.
 (Pro tip: A pavilion is the base underneath the face of the stone—it's the part of a diamond that resembles a noticeable V shape.)
-Plus, Akhavi notes that cushion cuts are one of the more charming diamond shapes: "The rounded edge of a cushion cut has a softer, romantic feel."
+Plus, Akhavi notes that cushions are one of the more charming diamond shapes: "The rounded edge of a cushion has a softer, romantic feel."

-Plus, because they're available in a variety of sizes, cushion-cut diamonds give the wearer plenty of customization options.
+Because they're available in a variety of sizes, cushion-cut diamonds give the wearer plenty of customization options.
 "Cushion cuts are one of our most popular fancy shapes because they are so versatile," explains Olivia Landau, founder of The Clear Cut.
-"They can be square, elongated, modern, or antique, so many people are attracted to their versatility."
-And, according to The Knot 2021 Jewelry and Engagement Study, which surveyed over 5,000 recently-engaged couples, cushion-cut stones make up 8% of all engagement rings.
+"They can be square, elongated, modern or antique, so many people are attracted to their versatility."
+And, according to The Knot 2024 Jewelry and Engagement Study, which surveyed over 7,000 recently-engaged couples, cushion stones make up 6% of all engagement rings.

 Emerald Diamond Shape

-There's no denying that an emerald-cut diamond is the epitome of all things glam—and according to our data, this shape accounts for 5% of all engagement rings.
-As one of the most timeless engagement ring styles, an emerald-cut boasts clean, straight lines and a chic "Hall of Mirrors" effect.
-"The emerald cut is a step-cut diamond that draws in and reflects an abundance of white and colored light, composed of 49 rectangular facets that ascend outward and descend downward," says Akhavi.
+An emerald-shaped diamond is the epitome of quiet luxury—and according to our data, this shape accounts for 10% of all engagement rings.
+(That's up 8% since 2015!)
+As one of the most iconic engagement ring styles, an emerald-shaped diamond boasts clean, straight lines and that aforementioned hall of mirrors effect.
+"The emerald is a step-cut diamond that draws in and reflects an abundance of white and colored light, composed of 49 rectangular facets that ascend outward and descend downward," says Akhavi.

 Thanks to its shallow depth, an emerald diamond often takes up more surface area on the hand, thus giving the impression of a larger diamond.
 "Emerald shapes may appear larger in comparison to the other shapes due to the overall depth of the cut which is exaggerated by the elongated shape, which takes up more real estate on the finger," advises Yoon.
 So, if size matters to you, an emerald-cut engagement ring can appear larger than its actual carat weight.